mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

     - Data returned for previous days with be the latest data as at today.
 For example if a backfill updates data from seven days ago, when querying that data today the backfilled data will be returned.
     - There is no implicit deduplication of records as they are returned.

-Partition schemes that supports temporal queries allow you to view data from a different date by using a `FOR` clause in the SQL statement. `FOR` clauses state the date, or date range, a query should retrieve results for.
+Partition schemes that supports temporal queries allow you to view data from a different date by using a `FOR` clause after the dateset name in the SQL statement. `FOR` clauses state the date, or date range, a query should retrieve results for.

 If no temporal clause is provided and the schema supports it, `FOR TODAY` is assumed.